When applying for a Masters Degree, you may be eligible to apply for a Postgraduate Loan to cover the costs of studying.

 What courses are eligible?

-Postgraduate Loans are available for most Masters courses (MA, MSc, LLM, MBA or MRes) including distance learning courses and part-time courses, subject to Government eligibility criteria.
-They are not available if you apply for a Postgraduate Diploma (PGDIp) or Postgraduate Certificate (PGCert).
+Postgraduate Loans are available for most Masters courses (MA, MSc, LLM, MBA, MRes, MEM or MPhil) including distance learning courses and part-time courses, subject to Government eligibility criteria.
+They are not available if you apply for a Postgraduate Diploma (PGDip) or Postgraduate Certificate (PGCert).
 These loans are not available for PhDs and not available if you receive an NHS Bursary.

 You won’t be able to get the loan if you already have a qualification which would be an equivalent level or the Masters you are applying for is at a lower level than a qualification you have already taken.
 The loan is not available for students who have any of the following: